NCAS-CMS/cfdm/docs/source/tutorial.rst

    True

-Note that data type, number of dimensions, dimension sizes and number of elements of the array on disk that are used to initialize the `~cfdm.NetCDFArray` instance are those expected by the CF data model, which may be different to those of the netCDF variable in the file (although they are the same in the above example).
+Note that data type, number of dimensions, dimension sizes and number of elements of the array on disk that are used to initialise the `~cfdm.NetCDFArray` instance are those expected by the CF data model, which may be different to those of the netCDF variable in the file (although they are the same in the above example).
 For example, a